top of page

 Our Background

 In the beginning, the Willards did not maintain a house, but they were given the use of the northwest room on the third floor of the Main Building (now Old Main) and were organized as a literary society.
 Here, for several years, they held their meetings and social gatherings.
-In 1917, the Willards established their house; in 1929, they bought their first house.
-Ground breaking ceremonies on the current property were December 5, 1961, and the present chapter house at 5110 Madison Avenue was completed on May 13, 1962.
+In 1917, the Willards established their first house in a rented house called the Bichel House; in 1929, they bought their first house.
+Groundbreaking ceremonies on the current property were December 5, 1961, and our present home at 5110 Madison Avenue was completed on May 13, 1962.